WA-WilliamKrieg/WA-WilliamKrieg/README.md

 - 🤝 I’m available for discuss.

-- 🌱 I’m currently learning Next.js and Wordpress Templating
+- 🌱 I’m currently learning Supabase for stop to make api

 - 💬 Ask me about **Angular, HTML, CSS, javascript, AWS infrastructure and other technologies**